Hugo Montenegro: Biography

-Montenegro's electronic works were decisive and influential for the future generations of electronic musicians, giving a retro/futuristic edge by the use of the Moog synthesizer, and helped to push its popularity.
+Montenegro's electronic works were decisive and influential for the future generations of electronic musicians, producing a retro/futuristic sound with the use of the Moog synthesizer, and helping to popularize the instrument.
 He will be also remembered by his versions of classics such as the main theme to Sergio Leone's film The Good, the Bad, and the Ugly, originally composed by Ennio Morricone.
-This was Montenegro's biggest pop hit, reaching #2 on the Billboard Hot 100 chart, #3 in the Canadian RPM Magazine charts, and spending four weeks atop the UK Singles Chart in 1968.
+This was Montenegro's biggest pop hit, reaching No. 2 on the Billboard Hot 100 chart, No. 3 in the Canadian RPM Magazine charts, and spending four weeks atop the UK Singles Chart in 1968.
 It sold over one and a quarter million copies and was awarded a gold disc.

-His version of the main theme from Hang 'em High reached #59 in Canada.
-In 1968, his hit "Aces High" placed at #11 on the Billboard Year-End Chart of the Top Hits of 1968.
+His version of the main theme from Hang 'em High reached No. 59 in Canada.
+In 1968, his hit "Aces High" placed at No. 11 on the Billboard Year-End Chart of the Top Hits of 1968.

 In the late 1970s severe emphysema forced an end to his musical career, and he died of the disease in 1981.
 He is buried at Welwood Murray Cemetery in Palm Springs, California.